When you’re in your 50s, it’s time to get serious about your investments.

 There are a whole host of other tax allowances to take advantage of as an investor.
 For example, you can invest up to a maximum of £20,000 a year into ISAs to benefit from tax-efficient income and growth.
 You can withdraw money from ISAs whenever you like without paying tax; this makes them a useful source of income for those retiring before age 55 (that’s currently the earliest age at which you can access your pension) as well as an important part of a tax-efficient retirement income portfolio.

 Other allowances to consider include the personal savings allowance, dividend allowance and capital gains tax exemption.
-These enable you to receive tax-free interest of up to £1,000 (depending on your marginal rate of income tax), tax-free dividends of up to £1,000 and tax-free investment gains of up to £6,000 in the 2023/24 tax year.
-A financial adviser can help you make the most of your allowances and structure your portfolio in the most tax-efficient way possible.
+These enable you to receive tax-free interest of up to £1,000 (depending on your marginal rate of income tax), tax-free dividends of up to £500 and tax-free investment gains of up to £3,000 in the 2024/25 tax year.

 Next steps

 The way you invest in your 50s could make a huge difference to your quality of life in retirement.
 While there’s still time to boost your retirement savings, a seemingly simple mistake could knock your plans off course.
-That’s where getting some smart advice comes in.
+That’s where getting some financial advice comes in.
 A financial adviser will check your portfolio suits your individual circumstances and that you’re on track for the retirement you desire.

-Sign up to our newsletter for expert insights on investing for the future, saving for retirement, passing on assets to the next generation, and much more.
+Get financial planning tips straight to your inboxSign up to our newsletter for expert insights on investing for the future, saving for retirement, passing on assets to the next generation, and much more. |

 The value of investments, and any income from them, can fall and you may get back less than you invested.
 This does not constitute tax or legal advice.
 Tax treatment depends on the individual circumstances of each client and may be subject to change in the future.
 Information is provided only as an example and is not a recommendation to pursue a particular strategy.